Are you ready to learn how to start freelance writing in 2019?

 - Create a freelance writing website to display your samples

-- Start cold pitching and applying to job boards
+- Start cold pitching potential clients and applying to job boards

-- Get testimonials from happy clients and ask for referrals
+- Get testimonials from satisfied clients and ask for referrals regularly

-- Rinse and repeat until you meet your income goals
+- Rinse and repeat these steps until you meet your income goals & can quit your job

 If you follow this outline, you can easily launch your freelance writing career in 30 days or less.
-Watch the video version of the blog post here or click the image below.
+Watch the video version of the blog post here or click the image below to get started.

 How to Start Freelance Writing in 2019 As a Beginner